 These flaky turnovers are so easy to make.
 Simply stuff with homemade cinnamon apple filling and generously top with caramel sauce.

 What I love about these turnovers is how simple they are.
-The hardest part is… nothing.
 There is absolutely nothing difficult about making these caramel apple turnovers!
+Much easier than a full apple pie, but with all the same apple and cinnamon goodness.
 It all starts with a package of thawed puff pastry.
 Puff pastry is very easy to work with.
 In its raw form, it’s similar to pie crust.
-When baked – it’s magically airy, flaky, and puffy.
+When baked, it’s magically airy, flaky, and puffy.
 Layers upon layers of buttery goodness.

 The trick here is to thaw the puff pastry for about 2 hours.
 But do not let it get too warm or it will be hard to work with.
 An easy way to do this is to put the frozen puff pastry in the refrigerator before going to sleep.
 In the morning, the pastry will be thawed, but still cool.